Ghost-13lade/Project-Pebble/README.md

 ### 🌙 Advanced Memory & Dreaming
 *   **Tiered Memory System:** Short-term (Context), Medium-term (Daily Vectors), and Long-term (Core Facts).
 *   **The Dream Cycle:** At 4 AM, Pebble runs a "Dream" process.
-They analyze the day's chat logs, consolidate memories, reflect on emotional shifts, and update their internal state for the next day.
+Pebble analyze the day's chat logs, consolidate memories, reflect on emotional shifts, and update their internal state for the next day.

 ### 🌐 "Pebble's Eyes" (Web Search)
 *   Pebble can now browse the web using DuckDuckGo to answer questions about current events, weather, and more.